canada-ca/tracker/k8s/README.md

 ### Seeing the result:

-The app lets you connect to both ports 80 and 443 (which is using a self signed certificate).
+The app lets you connect to both ports 80 and 443 (which is using a self-signed certificate).

 ```bash
 $ minikube service list